Although these bumps aren’t technically pimples, because of their appearance, that’s how a lot of people refer to them.

 4. Hidradenitis suppurativa

 Keep your vaginal area clean and dry and avoid tight-fitting underwear to create a healthy environment for your genitals.
 Choosing underwear made from fabric that breathes and showering after exercise can help with this.
-Avoiding scented soaps, lotions, creams, and products made with harsh chemicals can help prevent contact dermatitis.
+Avoiding skin irritants like scented soaps, lotions, creams, and products made with harsh chemicals can help prevent contact dermatitis.
 A mild, unscented soap is all you need to keep your vulva clean.